How to create drop down list with multiple checkboxes in Excel?

 Create drop down list with checkboxes with an amazing tool

-1. Open the worksheet that you have set data validation drop-down list, click Kutools > Drop-down List > Drop-down List with Check Boxes > Settings.
+1. Open the worksheet that you have set data validation drop-down list, click Kutools > Drop-down List > Enable Advanced Drop-down List.
+Then, click Drop-down List with Check Boxes from the Drop-down List again.
 See screenshot:

-From now on, when you click the cells with drop-down list in a specified scope, a list box will pop up, please select items by checking the checkboxes to output into cell as the below demo shown (Take the Modify mode as an example).
+From now on, when you click the cell with drop-down list, a list box will pop up, please select items by checking the checkboxes to output into cell as the below demo shown.

-For more details of this feature, please visit here.
+For more details of this feature, please visit this tutorial.

 Related articles: